skynet-05/skynet-05/README.md

 ### Hi there, I'm Rahul

-## I'm a Student
+## I'm a Student from Bangalore, India.
 - 🔭 I’m currently working on a Project!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently trying to learning everything 🤣

 ### Connect with me: